-Upon enquiry I found out that actually walking Alpacas is only for children older than 9 years old.
+Upon enquiry I found out that actually walking with the Alpacas is only for children older than 9 years old.

-For the younger children it is a walk around the Alpaca farm yard, meeting all the different farm animals, and then an introduction to the Alpacas themselves.
+It is a walk around the Alpaca farmyard for the younger children, meeting all the different farm animals, and then an introduction to the Alpacas themselves.
 And when you’re done with that, you can go on a little crafting session.
 Perfect!

 Health & Safety On The Elmet Alpacas Farm

-When we arrived at the farm we were greeted by Sam and the other two mums with kids who were already there.
+When we arrived at the Elmet Alpacas farm we were greeted by Sam and the other two mums with kids who were already there.
 The kids were all given a little pep talk where Sam explained the rules of the farm.
 As it is a working farm all the kids had to wear little child sized high visibility vests.
 This is so that the tractors can see them (although there weren’t any rogue tractors at all whilst we were there – this is obviously just a precaution).